-We will be offering digital downloads through our website and through Steam.
+We will be offering digital downloads through Steam.

 No, there will be no subscription fees.
 ToA: Exile will be a one-time purchase.

-Though early testing versions will be incredibly sparse of features, we’ll be introducing as many of the previous design’s features through iterations that we can fit into the scale of the project.
-The goal is to include as many of the 2013-’14 ToA designs and features into exile that we can.
+Though early versions will be limited features, we’ll be introducing as many of the MMO design’s features through iterations that we can fit into the scale of the project.
+The goal is to include as many of the 2013-’14 ToA designs and features into ToA: Exile that we can.

 Yes!
 ToA: Exile is the first step for the team in developing the MMO version of the game.
 With ToA: Exile, we’ll be able to observe various mechanics in play, collect data, and earn capital to aid in the future development of the MMO.

 Yes.
-All the mechanic changes we have adopted for ToA: Exile will be used in the MMO, as well as racial abilities.
-This includes the addition of the Balance mechanic to combat, the change to evolution for Raknar, and the removal of the hard cap for human skills.
+Most, if not all, the mechanic changes we have adopted for ToA: Exile will be used in the MMO, as well as racial abilities.
+This includes the addition of the Balance mechanic to combat, the change to dragon molting, and the removal of the hard cap for human skills.
 We may also adjust other designs based on the information we collect from ToA: Exile.

 No, the characters for each server are stored with that server and cannot be transferred to another one.

-Plans at this time is to start with a single server with default settings.
+The plan at this time is to start with a few servers.
 Afterwards we will look into additional islands to test other settings, or if demand necessitates additional servers.
-Furthermore, the official servers will occasionally change rule sets for testing purposes.

 No, ToA: Exile requires an active internet connection to authenticate accounts and to connect to remote servers.
 We will also be tracking metrics for analysis during testing phases.
 We are recording this data so that we can better determine and satisfy the needs of our player base for the development of the MMO version.
 We’re exploring an “opt-out” option for the metrics for after launch.